What are Azure Machine Learning environments?

 - Importing from an existing Anaconda environment definition.

 - Using the Azure Machine Learning CLI

-For specific code samples, see the "Create an environment" section of Reuse environments for training and deployment.
+For specific code samples, see the "Create an environment" section of How to use environments.
 Environments are also easily managed through your workspace.
 They include the following functionality: